Chromythos/.github/profile/README.md

 We believe that light is not just illumination, but the origin of myth — and color is the code through which worlds are written.

-> We do not merely build games — we compose universes where light remembers its own story.
+> We do not merely build games.<br>
+> We inscribe the universe of light that remembers its own story, in color.